-- For VAD-related complaints, consider early consult with the patient's VAD 1. support team, including the following individuals in the following order: - The patient's VAD coordinator, a. - The patient's VAD physician, b. - Other members of the VAD team, or c. - d.
-OLMC at the patient's VAD hospital - Assess for possible pump malfunction 2. - Assess for alarms a. - Auscultate for pump "hum" sound (best heard in the left chest) b. - Assess for signs of hypoperfusion including pallor, diaphoresis, altered c. mental status - 3.
-If the VAD pump has malfunctioned: - Utilize available resources to troubleshoot potential VAD malfunctions a. and to determine appropriate corrective actions to restore normal VAD function - i.
+- 1. For VAD-related complaints, consider early consult with the patient's VAD support team, including the following individuals in the following order:

+- a.
+The patient's VAD coordinator,

+- b.
+The patient's VAD physician,

+- c.
+Other members of the VAD team, or

+- d.
+OLMC at the patient's VAD hospital

+- a.
+Assess for alarms - b.
+Auscultate for pump "hum" sound (best heard in the left chest) - c.
+Assess for signs of hypoperfusion including pallor, diaphoresis, altered mental status - 3.
+If the VAD pump has malfunctioned: - u.
+Utilize available resources to troubleshoot potential VAD malfunctions and to determine appropriate corrective actions to restore normal VAD function - i.
 Contact the patient's VAD-trained companion, if available - ii.
 Contact the patient's VAD-coordinator, using the phone number on the device - iii.
-Check all connections to the system controller - Change VAD batteries, and/or change the system controller if iv. indicated - Have the patient stop all activity and assess for patient tolerance v.
-Follow the appropriate protocol for the patient's presenting vi. - complaint - 4.
+Check all connections to the system controller - iv.
+Change VAD batteries, and/or change the system controller if indicated - v.
+Have the patient stop all activity and assess for patient tolerance - vi.
+Follow the appropriate protocol for the patient's presenting complaint - 4.
 If the patient is experiencing VAD-related complications or cardiovascular problems, expedite transport to the medical facility where the VAD was placed if the patient's clinical condition and operational considerations allow.
-If direct transport to the patient's VAD center is not possible, take the patient to the most appropriate facility based on their clinical condition, notifying OLMC and the patient's VAD coordinator of destination decision

-If patient has a functioning VAD and is experiencing a a. non-cardiovascular-related problem, contact OLMC and transport to a facility that is appropriate for the patient's main presenting problem without manipulating the device
+If direct transport to the patient's VAD center is not possible, take the patient to the most appropriate facility based on their clinical condition, notifying OLMC and the patient's VAD coordinator of destination decision - a.
+If patient has a functioning VAD and is experiencing a non-cardiovascular-related problem, contact OLMC and transport to a facility that is appropriate for the patient's main presenting problem without manipulating the device